 Mum had large aluminium baking trays that we would fill up with pelmeni, and they would go into the freezer.
 Once frozen solid, she’d put them into Ziploc bags for a quick meal that could feed the family at a moments notice.

-Making Pelmeni or Siberian Ravioli using a Pelmenitsa Mold ensures the pelmeni are all even and uniform in size.
+Making Pelmeni using a Mold (Pelmenitsa) ensures the Pelmeni are all even and uniform in size.
 There are many variations of pelmeni meat flavours.
 The most common are the Siberian style with ground beef and onion, others add chicken or pork.
 For the classic meat mixture, simply remove the cabbage, sesame, chili and garlic chives.
 This recipe really is an Asian version of a Russian classic.

 A similar meal is Vareniki, which is moon shaped pasta, filled with tvorog (farmer’s cheese) or potato and cheese, sauerkraut, and even fruit.
 There are many variations of Vareniki, or Perogies which are like Raviolis.
-Check out this cool Red Beet Ravioli with Spinach and Goat Cheese recipe from the Belgian Foodie.
+If you want to make colorful Pelmeni, heck out this cool Red Beet Pasta Dough recipe from the Belgian Foodie.
 You could use the red beet pasta dough and apply them to making colorful pelmeni.

-This Pelmeni or Siberian Ravioli recipe is one that my wife makes, with a bit of a Chinese twist.
+This Pelmeni recipe is one that my wife makes, with a bit of a Chinese twist.
 Russian borders China, and flavours can cross-pollinate.
 The Napa cabbage adds texture and juiciness and the sesame oil adds some flavour and depth, ensuring the meat mixture isn’t tough and dry.
+These flavors aren’t traditional Russian Pelmeni flavors.
 Turkey is a lean and healthy meat, probably a good idea based on the amount of sour cream I will eat with this meal.

 - 1 kg of lean ground turkey